hllj/hllj.github.io/_posts/2022-05-21-Introduction-to-Probability-for-Data-Science-Chapter-1.md

 ---
-title: "[Read with me] Introduction to Probability for Data Science"
+title: "[Read with me] Introduction to Probability for Data Science - Chapter 1"
 classes: wide
 categories:
   - math